burlachenkok/exploring-python3/python_details.md

 ## Where to Learn About Python Officially

-There are several resource about the subject:
+There are several resources about the subject:

 * There exists a book written by Guido van Rossum (the original author of that language).
 Today it has been converted into a pretty big tutorial: https://docs.python.org/3/tutorial/